fbooth-elevatus/gcp-data-engineer/README.md

-# 📌 README - Translation to English
+# 📌 README - Translation to Spanish

 This repository is in **English**, but you can easily read it in **Spanish** using Google Chrome.